SharePoint/sp-dev-docs/docs/solution-guidance/Bulk-user-profile-update-api-for-sharepoint-online.md

 ## Handling Exceptions
 <a name="sectionSection5"> </a>
 There are two levels of validation when this API is used.
 When you queue the import process with CSOM there will be an initial level of validation of the provided values.
-This includes confirmation that the provided mapping properties exist in the User Profile Service and that these properties are not editable by the end user.
+This includes confirmation that the provided mapping properties exist in the user profile service and that these properties are not editable by the end user.
 When the queue API is called, only an initial level of validation is applied and final validation of the provided information is performed when the import job is actually executed.

 If there are any exceptions during the actual import job execution, a logging file with additional details is generated in the same document library where the import file was located.
 Log files for specific import jobs are saved to sub folders named using the unique identifier of the specific import job.

-Below is an example of the results of running an import job.
-In the picture below, you can see two sub folders for two different executions created in the document library where the import file is stored:
+Following is an example of the results of running an import job.
+In the following image, you can see two sub folders for two different executions created in the document library where the import file is stored:

 ![Job Exception Sub Folders](media/bulkuserprofileupdateapi/UserProfileBulkAPIProcess-folders.png)